 Across the border in Belgium, Brussels entered a fourth day of lockdown over fears of an “imminent” terror strike as the manhunt continued for the Belgian-born Abdeslam.

-As the search intensified for the 26-year-old suspect, authorities said a fourth person has been charged in connection with the bloodshed in Paris.
+A fourth person was charged in Belgium Tuesday in connection with the bloodshed in Paris.

-Two others -- Mohammed Amri, 27, and Hamza Attou, 20 -- were charged on Monday on suspicion of helping Abdeslam escape to Brussels after the attacks, while a third unnamed person faces charges of aiding him.
+Two — Mohammed Amri, 27, and Hamza Attou, 20 — were previously charged on suspicion of helping Abdeslam escape to Brussels, while a third unnamed person faces charges of aiding him.

-France has launched a major security crackdown since the attacks with police searching more than 1,200 premises, arresting 165 people and seizing 230 weapons -- including what the interior minister called "weapons of war."
+Since the attacks, French police have searched more than 1,200 premises, arresting 165 people and seizing 230 weapons — including what the interior minister called “weapons of war.”